Thor (Ultimate Marvel): Powers and abilities

 Thor possesses immense superhuman strength, stamina, and durability.
 At the beginning of the series, his physical powers were entirely dependent on his belt because he had no access to his divine powers.
 After being restored by Odin, however, it is unclear if the belt boosts his powers or, in fact, serves any purpose at all.

 Thor possesses the ability to control the weather on a large scale.
 He is capable of summoning thunderstorms and controlling massive amounts of lightning.
 He can teleport across space and between dimensions.
 It is unknown to what extent he relies on his weapons for these abilities.
 It is also unknown if Thor can control other types of weather.
 Both variations of his hammer are capable of these powers.

 Thor possesses some skill at combat.
 He is depicted with an armory of weapons ranging from different types of hammers to swords and daggers.
 However, the ax/hammer hybrid primarily wielded by the character is considered to be the "Ultimate" version of Mjolnir, as revealed in Ultimate Power #9.
 But, in the Ultimate Thor miniseries it is revealed that the hammer resembling the Earth-616 version was his weapon when he was a god, and was lost during Ragnarok.
-When he is reincarnated as Thorleif Golmen, he is given tech-based armour and a portable power supply that gives him his superhuman powers, which is turned into the recognisable axe-hammer from The Ultimates.
+When he is reincarnated as Thorlief Golmen, he is given tech-based armour and a portable power supply that gives him his superhuman powers, which is turned into the recognisable axe-hammer from The Ultimates.

 In The Ultimates 3, Thor no longer wears the belt or uses the axe-hammer, and instead uses the "true" Mjolnir.
 When the Children of Tomorrow drain the Odinforce and exterminate the Asgardian race, Thor is stripped of his godly powers and gives his square hammer to his son Modi before pushing him into the World Tree.
 From then, he uses the belt and axe-hammer he wielded before, now more powerful due to advancements made by Tony Stark.